jes/meshmill/README.md

 ## Important stuff please read

-* When a heightmap is generated from a file called `/foo/bar.stl`, it will be written to `/foo/bar.stl.png`, potentially polluting your working directories.
-Eventually this will be fixed.
-In particular, note that if `/foo/bar.stl.png` is not writable it won't work.

 * It has lots of bugs and UI glitches.
 I know of many of them, but if you spot one and you want to help out, please create a Github Issue, or send me an email if you're not on Github: james@incoherency.co.uk.